 The AUTHOR in a SECOND STAGE

 The middle and third parts of John O’Meara’s Shakespeare trilogy had elaborated on an approach to Shakespeare inspired by the revelations of Rudolf Steiner.
-They were accompanied by an edition of Steiner’s work that highlights his relevance at once to the development of Romantic experience and Shakespeare’s own development along analogous lines in an earlier age as presented in O’Meara’s trilogy.
+They were accompanied by an edition of Steiner’s work that highlights his relevance at once to the development of Romantic experience and Shakespeare’s own development along analogous lines in an earlier age as presented in O’Meara’s first trilogy.
 This edition of Steiner’s work appeared in 2007 as The Thinking Spirit: Rudolf Steiner and Romantic Theory.

 [Also available at a university library near you.]